 Although, while perhaps desirable when dealing with elegant furniture, it is much less constructive and productive when it comes to our human minds.

-Since birth our brains have been perpetually and quite unconsciously fed a slew of sensory input.
-Our minds analyze and assign meaning to each which, like that furniture veneer, creates layer upon layer of notions, biases, and beliefs.
+Since birth our brains are perpetually and quite unconsciously fed a slew of sensory input.
+Our minds analyze and assign meaning to each, which, like that furniture veneer, creates layer upon layer of notions, biases, and beliefs.

-Most of us accept what we believe to be true simply because our old beliefs are continually validated through a process known as Confirmation Bias.
+Most of us accept what we believe to be true simply because our old beliefs are consistently validated through a process known as Confirmation Bias.

-The subconscious mind makes no distinction as to whether or not our reasoning and resulting deduction is based on solid logic.
-Like a computer hard drive, it simply stores the input we feed it regardless of truth or validity.
+The subconscious mind makes no distinction whether or not our reasoning and resulting deduction is based on solid logic.
+Like a computer hard drive, it simply stores the input we feed regardless of truth or validity.

 Lacking any meaningful checks and balances, most of us remain woefully ignorant of this detrimental process.

 The moral of the story; “Don’t believe everything you think.”

 As with many in life, I have sought to achieve a greater level of inner awareness.
 This intimate mental sojourn enabled me to uncover another undeniable personal flaw.
 Quite unconsciously, I found myself continually judging others in an almost knee-jerk fashion.